Addiction & Recovery > Recovery Support Groups > Faith-Based Groups near

 If you are reading this, you may have a family member or friend finding recovery in Food Addicts in Recovery Anonymous (FA).
 Or, perhaps, someone you care about is suffering as a result of their relationship to food and you wonder if FA can help.

-For a basic understanding of food addiction and the program of Food Addicts in Recovery Anonymous (FA), and to read the experience of other family members with loved ones in FA, read the pamphlet To our Families and Friends.
+For a basic understanding of food addiction and the program of Food Addicts in Recovery Anonymous (FA), and to read about the experience of other family members with loved ones in FA, read the pamphlet To Our Families and Friends.
 Here is a sample from that pamphlet:

 We want to reassure you that although the beginnings may be difficult, in our experience, the result of the FA program can be a greater love and understanding of each other than was ever possible in the past.
 After a time, we thoroughly adjust to our new way of living.